heitorutz/heitorutz/README.md

 ### Hi there 👋

-I'm an full-stack developer and I work with React, React Native and Node.
+I'm a full-stack developer and I work with React, React Native and Node.
 I really enjoy JavaScript and all the stuff you can do with it.

 ### 🧰 Languages and Tools
 <p>